Sponsored by

 Author, Supplied or Stock

-Brown waves are rolling onto Wellington's south coast beaches after the city's Moa Point treatment plant discharged untreated sewage into the sea this week.
+At 1am on Wednesday February 4th, 2026, brown waves were seen rolling onto Wellington's south coast beaches after the city's Moa Point treatment plant discharged untreated sewage into the sea this week.

-An average of around 70 million litres of untreated wastewater has been pouring into the south coastal sea every day since the incident was discovered at 1am on Wednesday 4th February, 2026, after heavy rain and flooding flooded the building's lower floors and caused a power outage.
-The untreated waste water has been pouring into Tarakena Bay, with authorities suggesting the 'catastrophic disaster' could take months to fix.
+An average of around 70 million litres of untreated wastewater was being jettisoned into the south coastal sea every day since the incident was discovered, after heavy rain and flooding flooded the building's lower floors and caused a power outage.
+The untreated waste water poured into Tarakena Bay, with authorities suggesting the 'catastrophic disaster' could take months to fix.

 Wellington Water chief executive Pat Dougherty, along with Wellington mayor Andrew Little, have urged people to stay away from the south coast beaches for the foreseeable future, dampening the spirits of divers who were hoping to make the most of the good weather this Waitangi weekend.